hyperpape/simsort/readme.md

 ## Limitations

-Though simsort generally is able to re, there are cases (e.g. a checkout of the linux kernel), where it produces worse results.
+Though simsort generally is able to produce smaller archives than just running tar with compression, there are cases (e.g. a checkout of the linux kernel), where it produces worse results.
 I'm hoping to diagnose and fix such cases.